kiba/Writings/for_science/chp24_reckoning.md

 Cheers and whistles followed.
 It's obvious that that the Sidonians took pride in their culture, and they should.
 Never let any Remnan bigots tells them otherwise!

 Her previous experience already told them everything she knew.
-They were not totalitarians as Archer put it.
+They were not 'totalitarians' as Archer put it.

 "Turn on to the news network!
 There's something happening in the parliament building!" someone shouted.

-She did not understood what that someone say, but her gaze were directed to where the television was located in the restaurant.
+She did not understood what that someone say, but her gaze were already directed to where the television was located in the restaurant.

 The screen flickered to a channel, showing the captain taking off her mask to reveal a beautiful woman's face.
 This was before a sword laid on the table.
 Murmurs erupted as chaos broke out on television.
 Incessant shouting and conversations continued as Blue tried to make sense of the context.

-No captain had ever revealed their face to the public before...
+She was told that no captain had ever revealed their face to the public before...

 "Cindy?
 This is really important," one of the camerman said.